Merus23/NovoonBrandBook/pull_request_template.md

 - [ ] docs

 ## Description
-Make a short description about the changes
+[Make a short description about the changes]

+## Special commands
+[Does the code needs any special commands?
+If not, you can delete this section]